Do you suspect your car or truck has a loose battery cable? This could affect the whole electrical system, especially the ignition equipment.

 You may observe electrical devices malfunctioning.
 These could involve any items on the 12-Volt system, like:

-Operating any electrical devices while your engine is not running is generally not advised.
-It has the potential to damage your battery and cause premature decay.
+Operating any electrical devices while your engine is not running is generally not recommended.
+It has the potential to damage your battery and cause early deterioration.

 In these circumstances, though, it’s worth experimenting with the engine off.
 That way, the appliance is only drawing from the battery.
-Thus, you can see if the battery’s output is lower than normal.
+Thus, you can see if the battery’s output is reduced than usual.

-Test the headlights since it’s simple to see if they’re low on power.
-They will shine less intensely than usual if so.
+Test the headlights since it’s easy to see if they’re low on power.
+They will shine less brilliantly than normal if so.

 Note: this could be caused by loose battery terminals.
 However, it’s more likely to be an old or damaged battery at fault.